mosip/mosip-infra/deployment/v3/external/hsm/softhsm/README.md

 #### Restore
 * Ensure to have the backup directory for SoftHSM on cluster's console machine.
-* Update the variable provided below.
+* Update the variables provided below.
   ```
   export KUBECONFIG=<kubeconfig-file>
   export NS=<softhsm-namespace>